Black Sheep Of Scotch Whiskies

 12 Year Single Malt Scotch Whisky

 Super rich and decadent with a wave of dark stewed fruits like plums, cherries and strawberries.
 It’s incredibly fruit forward, but not too sweet.
 There’s a background of black strap molasses and strong maltiness.
 Incredibly balanced for such a flavorful dram.
-A phenomenon winter whisky. — 14 days ago
+A phenomenon winter whisky. — a year ago

 Nikka Whisky Distilling Company